patrick-12sigma/physiophile.github.io/_posts/2017-11-26-Edit_Graph_in_Tensorflow.md

     tf.summary.FileWriter('/tmp/tensorboard', graph=tf.get_default_graph()).close()
 ```

-In tensorboard, we can see the following graph.
+In tensorboard, we can see the following graph by running `tensorboard --port=8000 --logdir=/tmp/tensorboard`.

 ![](../images/copy_tf_graph_0.png)

 Of course, we can assign a scope to this: `with tf.variable_scope("f")`.

 ![](../images/copy_tf_graph_0_with_scope.png)

 It is well known that `tf.train.export_meta_graph` and `tf.train.import_meta_graph` can be used to save and restore graphs, but we can use `export_scope` and `import_scope` kwargs to manipulate the name scopes.
 For example,